brentenebros/TEC-website/src/pages/index.md

     color: '#333'
     href: 'https://tshop.arklabs.us/en/login'
   logo: /img/logo-round.svg
-  title: 'JOIN THE WORLD''S ONLY DECENTRALIZED AUTONOMOUS EXPONENTIAL ORGANIZATION '
+  title: 'JOIN THE WORLD''S ONLY DECENTRALIZED EXPONENTIAL ORGANIZATION '
 economy:
-  backgroundImage: /img/world-map.gif
+  backgroundImage: /img/network.png
   button:
-    background: '#d6e600'
+    background: '#50e3d4'
     children: Download WhitePaper
     color: '#333'
     href: /img/favicon.ico
   columns:
     - body: >-
-        50,000 manufacturing factories have closed due to trade deals in the past 8 years.
-This leaves many companies and inventors without the proper tools to create their vision.
+        Over 1,400 contributing members have rallied behind the rLoop concept and philosophy.
+The community includes passionate and motivated designers, engineers, makers, and manufacturers.
+All collaborating together, free to contribute in whatever capacity they choose, and united by a vision to create a better world through innovation.
-      title: '50,000'
+      title: '1,400'
     - body: >-
-        There are over 30,000 utility patent applications tied in the United States every year.
-This number has increased by 30% since 2010.
-Proving that invention is alive and well.
+        Our community represents 59 countries, allowing a diversity of perspectives.
+Studies show a diverse group of problem solvers are more likely to outperform a team of experts. rLoop is a truly decentralized community.
-      title: '30,000'
+      title: '59'
     - body: >-
-        In the United States alone Science & Engineering undergraduate degrees have risen 19% since 2009.
-Graduate Degrees in Engineering are up 48% .
+        The work of the community has gained international acclaim and garnered rLoop four International Design Awards, including two from SpaceX and one from the Dubai Future Foundation.
-      title: 19%
+      title: '4'
   lowerText: >-
-    Just as web based start ups began in coffee shops offering free wifi, the new collar industry of engineering start ups requires access to the tools found in today’s makerspaces.
-Maker’s Ark token connects Makers to the technology.
+    By cross-connecting emergent fields of technology and making them accessible to everyone, rLoop creates an ecosystem of limitless and permissionless innovation.
+The rLoop Token (RLP) is the fuel to power this network of minds.
   title: AT THE FOREFRONT OF INNOVATION
   upperText: >-
     Knowledge is power.